secondsight/secondsight-hardware/README.md

 the *coolest* design, this is functional and allows testing of the hardware.
 It's main advantage is that it is simple and works with all phones.

+### visor\_optics\_mount.scad

+This file defines the hardware to support the lenses in the visor body.
+The design has a few constraints that make the problem of mounting interesting.
+We want the lens to be held firmly, but weight is a consideration.
+Also not all users are the same.
+Also, the *Interpupillary Distance* (IPD) is different from person to person.
+We would like this to be easily adjustable for the user.

+The optics mounting hardware takes these issues into account.

 ### lenses.scad

 This file contains functions to define and use descriptions of particular